tobanw/MarriageMarkets.jl/README.md

 ## Usage

-As `SearchMatch` supports a number of model variants, there are some convenience methods for the main model specifications.
+As `SearchMatch` supports a number of model variants, there are specific constructors for the two main types:

 * `SearchClosed`: closed-system where agents cycle between singlehood and marriage
 * `SearchInflow`: steady-state population is determined by exogenous inflows and type-specific death rates

-Look at the unit tests for more examples of using the types provided by `MarriageMarkets`.

 ## Example